demisto/content-docs/docs/howtos/integrations/integration-context.md

 Occasionally, you might need to store data between integration commands runs.

 A common use-case would be storing API tokens which have expiration time (i.e. JWT).

+Very often JWTs (a.k.a.
+JSON Web Tokens) are generated through an API call and have a validity of several minutes or hours: in order to avoid re-generating tokens every time a command is executed in Demisto, you can cache them using `integrationContext` and retrieve them until they expire.

 For that, Demisto introduces the cached object `integrationContext`.

 The object is stored in the database per integration instance.

+Note: the `integrationContext` object cannot be retrieved or set in the `test-module` command.

 ## Implementation

 The `integrationContext` supports two methods: getter and setter.

+Both methods are provided by the `demisto` class.

 If no object is stored, the method will return an empty dictionary.